-- The SF model treats liabilities exposed to mortality and longevity risk separately.
-For longevity risk, the SF model assumes an instantaneous 20% reduction of the Best Estimate mortality rates across all ages and for both genders.
-The SF assumes an instantaneous 15% increase of the Best Estimate mortality rates across all ages and for both genders for mortality risk.
-The SF does not differentiate between the uncertainty of the current mortality rates and the future improvement rates - For PIM, the Life risk (excl. volatility and calamity) is comprised of two separate elements: [1] the uncertainty related to the future mortality improvement rates [2] the uncertainty that originates from the current portfolio mortality level of the portfolio.
+- The standard formula model treats liabilities exposed to mortality and longevity risk separately.
+For longevity risk, the standard formula model assumes an instantaneous 20% reduction of the Best Estimate mortality rates across all ages and for both genders.
+The standard formula assumes an instantaneous 15% increase of the Best Estimate mortality rates across all ages and for both genders for mortality risk.
+The standard formula does not differentiate between the uncertainty of the current mortality rates and the future improvement rates. - For the internal model, the Life risk (excl. volatility and calamity) is comprised of two separate elements: - 1. the uncertainty related to the future mortality improvement rates - 2. the uncertainty that originates from the current portfolio mortality level.

 The shocks are age and gender-specific for both components and calibrated on the European and portfolio data.
-For the first component, the (longevity) shock is unique across all portfolios.
-For the second component, the shock is portfolio-specific (either mortality or longevity depending on the portfolio)
+For the first element, the (longevity) shock is unique across all portfolios.
+For the second element, the shock is portfolio-specific (either mortality or longevity depending on the portfolio)